 22.12.
 Contracting Parties applying this UN Regulation shall not refuse to grant UN type-approvals according to any preceding series of amendments to this UN Regulation or extensions thereof.

 22.13.
-As from 1 September [2021], Contracting Parties applying this Regulation may refuse national or regional type-approval and may refuse first registration of a vehicle type, if the vehicle type is affected by the changes introduced by the 02 series of amendments but does not meet the requirements of the 02 series of amendments to this UN Regulation."
+As from 1 September 2021, Contracting Parties applying this Regulation may refuse national or regional type-approval and may refuse first registration of a vehicle type, if the vehicle type is affected by the changes introduced by the 02 series of amendments but does not meet the requirements of the 02 series of amendments to this UN Regulation."

 In section 5.2 replace 2 times "01" by "02".